OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteAeroDyn/user_guide/input.rst

 closing quote on any of the lines.
 Entering a line with the string “END” at the beginning of the line or at the beginning of a quoted string found at the beginning of the line will cause KiteAeroDyn to quit scanning for more lines of channel names.
-Blade and tower node-related quantities are generated for the requested nodes identified through the ``BlOutNd`` and ``TwOutNd`` lists above.
-If KiteAeroDyn encounters an unknown/invalid channel name, it warns the users but will remove the suspect channel from the output file.
+Node-related quantities are generated for the requested nodes identified through the various ``***OutNds`` lists above.
+If KiteAeroDyn encounters an unknown/invalid channel name, it warns the users and will mark the units of the suspect channel as ``Invalid``.
 Please refer to Appendix E for a complete list of possible output parameters.

 .. _airfoil_data_input_file: